 Example of Using the Empirical Rule

-Let’s work through an example problem for the empirical rule.
+Let’s work through an example problem for the empirical rule using the percentages in its alternate name, the 68 95 99 rule.
 Assume that a pizza restaurant has a mean delivery time of 30 minutes and a standard deviation of 5 minutes, and the data follow the normal distribution.

 Using the empirical rule, we can estimate the range in which 68% of delivery times occur by taking the mean and adding and subtracting the standard deviation (30 +/- 5), producing a range of 25-35 minutes.

 Use the same process for the other empirical rule percentages by using the 2X and 3X multiples of the standard deviation.
 95% are between 20-40 minutes (30 +/- 2*5), and 99.7% are between 15-45 minutes (30 +/-3*5).
 The chart below illustrates this property graphically.